Tyler-Altgrave/Tyler-Altgrave.github.io/switchCFW/index.md

 -   emuMMC > Create emuMMC > SD Partition > Create A Backup > 29 FULL
 -   emuMMC > Create emuMMC > SD Partition > Part 1
 -   Finally, you should see the emuMMC is now "Enabled!"
+-
+##  Dump Yopur Switches Keys
+-   Hekate Main Menu > Payloads > Lockpick_RCM.bin
+-   If asked, select SysNAND
+-   Files will be dumped to `/switch/title.keys` & `/switch/prod.keys`
+    -   Copy these fiels to your desktop to use with SAK

 ##  Launch The CFW
 -   Main Menu > Launch > CFW(emuMMC)